Surgical Error

 Surgical Site Infections

 One of the more common types of infections that patients may develop in a hospital is a surgical site infection.
-In fact, the Centers for Disease Control and Prevention (CDC) report that this kind of infection accounts for 31 percent of all hospital-acquired infections.
+In fact, the Centers for Disease Control and Prevention (CDC) reports that this kind of infection accounts for 31 percent of all hospital-acquired infections.

 Factors that may contribute to an infection after surgery include: